 As its competitors have moved toward opinion and advocacy journalism, CNN has emphasized its non-ideological approach, billing itself as “the only credible, nonpartisan voice left.”
 That approach has been criticized by some for creating a forced, false balance between viewpoints or as lacking an identity.
 Others have praised CNN’s fact-based philosophy, particularly in the wake of breaking news.
 More recently, however, CNN’s coverage of breaking news has been criticized, especially after it reported erroneous information after the Boston Marathon bombing of April 2013.

-CNN has a larger newsgathering operation than either Fox News or MSNBC, a staff of about 4,000.
+CNN has a larger newsgathering operation than either Fox News or MSNBC, a staff of about 4,000 as of 2010.
 It was seen particularly during the 1990s as television’s “equivalent of a paper of record.”
 In 2008, CNN launched a newswire to compete with The Associated Press, and it canceled its AP subscription in June 2010, though it uses Reuters for supplemental breaking news coverage.
 It formerly ran a radio service, which was shut down in 2013.

 In 2012, CNN created a documentary unit called CNN Films, which has made several highly viewed and well reviewed films.
 It has also announced plans to create a syndicated Spanish-language programming service.
 CNN also has a Arabic-language site that it relaunched in 2014.

 In May 2010, CNN and CBS News were reportedly in talks to pool their newsgathering operations, though a full-fledged merger was considered unlikely.
 The two organizations had also been rumored to be discussing a partnership previously, in 2008 and 1999, and CNN also considered a merger with ABC News in 2003.

 CNN began working with Nielsen and Arbitron in 2013 to create measurements for home and cross-screen viewing called CNN All-Screen.